urql-graphql/urql/docs/graphcache/gotchas.md

 ## Optimistic results & refetches

 Optimistic updates can temporarily update the data after incoming mutations, which will trigger on screen queries to update.
-However, if we also use [`cache-and-network`](https://formidable.com/open-source/urql/docs/basics/queries/#request-policies) at the same time, some queries can refetch and overwrite our optimistic data, causing an unintended state where the intended optimistic update is destroyed.
+However, if we also use [the `cache-and-network` request policy](../basics/queries.md#request-policies) at the same time, some queries can refetch and overwrite our optimistic data, causing an unintended state where the intended optimistic update is destroyed.
 Such an unintended refetch can also happen if after an optimistic update a query is refetched when it’s not or only partially available in the cache.